 The European Language Grid (ELG) project aims to address the fragmentation of the European Language Technology business and research landscape by establishing the ELG as the primary platform for Language Technology (LT) in Europe and to strengthen European LT business with regard to the competition from other continents.
 The ELG is a platform for commercial and non-commercial Language Technologies, both functional (running services and tools) and non-functional (data sets, resources, models).
-In order to achieve this, the consortium in charge of the ELG platform has enacted several priorities that include the processing of massive amounts of data from various partners and of different types.
-Such data intensive project requires clear data management policies, in particular considering the current GDPR constraints.
+In order to achieve this, the consortium in charge of the ELG platform has enacted several priorities that include the processing of massive amounts of data and of different types.
+These large amounts of data derive from partners' contributions, external providers willing to share their data sets through the ELG, ELG's harvesting of other repositories as well as identification work in the framework of other initiatives.
+As it can be expected, such a data intensive project requires clear data management policies, in particular considering the current GDPR constraints.

-The Data Management Plan (DMP) that is detailed in this document is thus a concrete necessity for organisational, technical and legal management of all the data types that will be processed in the course of the project.
+The Data Management Plan (DMP) that is detailed in this document is thus a concrete necessity for organisational, technical and legal management of all the data types that are processed in the course of the project.